This article was first published on April 20th, 2017 and was updated July 2021.

 For your business, try to map your landing pages against key customer decisions, questions, and hesitations that are going to send them to search engines.

 - Competitor comparison: how well does your offering stack up?

 - Pricing: what do people get for their money?

 - Burning questions (is this worth the money etc)

 Remember, your landing page calls to action will change depending on context.
 Above, Shopify’s online store creator page is all about funneling the user towards the offer of a free trial.
 And their call to action doesn’t change even when the user filters across the top menu options.
 For users and search engines, this means that seven unique pages and URLs all amount to the same action and purpose.

 On the blog landing page, the call to action is much more subtle and comes in the form of a suggestive banner ad to join a free webinar that’s about to commence.
 Think about how you can deploy urgency in the same way: it’s one of the most effective motivators.

 Filling your site with SEO-Friendly content can be the determining factor in a user finding and exploring your site after doing an online search.
 But creating unique, valuable and SEO-friendly content isn’t a small task.
 It can take time, research, and money to create the kind of content that will draw others to your site.

 At Boostability we offer affordable SEO services for small businesses.
 Outsourcing expert help can allow you to focus on the other crucial areas of your business.
-And our SEO partner marketing program gets a small business on the first page of Google every 5 minutes.
+And our white label SEO partner program gets a small business on the first page of Google every 5 minutes.